 Can I watch the Council Meeting from home?

 City Council meetings can be watched live on Charter Cable Government Access Channel 20 or streamed via the City's YouTube Channel.
 Previous regular City Council meeting videos are available on demand, starting the Friday after which they occur or sooner.
 Meeting videos can also be viewed and duplicates can be purchased in the City Clerk's Office at 990 Palm Street, San Luis Obispo, during normal business hours.

 How can I express my opinion on an upcoming Council agenda item?

-All interested persons are invited to attend Council meetings to express their views verbally, or to submit written communications to the City Council (email@example.com) to express their opinions for or against the agenda item.
-Citizens are encouraged to present written comments (including emails) at least one day prior to the meeting.
+All interested persons are invited submit written communications to the City Council (email@example.com) to express their opinions for or against the agenda item.
+Citizens are encouraged to present written comments (including email) by 2:00 PM on the day of the meeting.
 This provides the Council with a greater opportunity to review and consider issues and/or concerns expressed prior to the meeting.
 Due to possible limitations for in-person comments as a result of COVID-19 virus concerns/procedures, written comments will be accepted after 2:00 p.m.
 Comments submitted after 2:00 p.m. and before 5:00 p.m. will be presented to Council on the dais prior to hearing the item and should be limited to 400 words.
 Depending on the amount of comments received, a recess may be called to allow Council to review the correspondence prior to the item being heard.
-All comments received before, at or during a Council or Advisory Body meeting are included in the public record and posted to the City’s website.
+All comments received before, at, or during a Council meeting are included in the public record and posted to the City’s website.

 When and where does Council meet?